JakubHeba/jakubheba.github.io/SLAE/Polymorphism/File-Reader/index.md

 	inc eax
 	int 0x80
 ```
-After the sys_write () system call, the EAX register contains zero, the MOV instruction is replaced by a simple "inc eax".
-In addition, cleaning the EBX registry is also unnecessary.
+<p style="text-align: justify;">After the sys_write () system call, the EAX register contains zero, the MOV instruction is replaced by a simple "inc eax".
+In addition, cleaning the EBX registry is also unnecessary.</p>

 ### Full code after changes